perceptronbd/server-template/README.md

 # TypeScript Express Server Template

-A modern server template built with Express.js, TypeScript, PostgreSQL, and Prisma, featuring hot-reloading for development.
+A modern server template built with Express.js, TypeScript, and MongoDB, featuring hot-reloading for development.

 ## Prerequisites